msfa12th/fema-disasters/README.md

 - Folder with SQL schema creating all final tables in PostgrSQL

 ### TORNADO
-- Initial Tornado SQL Table code, the Tornadorawdata.csv, and Jupyter Notebook file that cleaned up and loaded the CSV data into SQLAlchemy
+- Initial Tornado SQL Table code, the Tornadorawdata.csv, and Jupyter Notebook file that cleaned up and loaded the CSV data into PostgreSQL

 ### WILDFIRE
-- Wildfire raw data Folder and Jupyter Notebook file detailing cleanup and loading into SQLAlchemy.
+- Wildfire raw data Folder and Jupyter Notebook file detailing cleanup and loading into PostgreSQL.
 The raw data for this section had to be divided into 95 files because of the sheer size of the original file.

 ### ERD for FEMA-Disaster Tables
 ![](https://github.com/msfa12th/fema-disasters/blob/master/DOC/disaster-schema.png)